 Please note, this schedule can vary as some projects take place in the afternoon.
 If volunteers are taking advantage of the Spanish language lessons, they will usually volunteer for half the day and spend the other half of the day (1 to 2 hours) taking Spanish lessons.

-Volunteers are typically accommodated in a volunteer house in the town of Saldán, which is located a short 15 minute drive from Córdoba airport.
-This three-story house has great facilities for volunteers, including a swimming pool, barbecue area and plenty of space on the property to go jogging, or play sports.
+Volunteers are accommodated in a large home stay in the town of Barrio El Refugio, which is located a short 15 - 20 minute drive from Córdoba airport.
+This two-story house has great facilities for volunteers, including a swimming pool and barbecue area.
 Bedrooms are comprised of single beds and bunk beds and you can expect to share a bedroom with one to three other volunteers of the same gender.
 Bedding and towels are provided, and bathroom facilities are shared between no more than three other volunteers with hot showers and western toilets.
 Single or double private bedrooms can also be requested at an additional cost of US$70 (approximately £60) per week, to be paid to our local team in Córdoba .

 WiFi is available for volunteers to use at the volunteer house.
 You can also purchase a local SIM card with data for an unlocked mobile phone to keep connected.